trdroid/Android-Examples/ListControls-Adapters/CustomAdapters/README.md

 * to implement techniques like caching for improving performance
 * to manage data in a customized way

-To implement a custom adapter, extend the abstract class BaseAdapter and provide custom implementation.
+To implement a custom adapter, extend the abstract class <b>BaseAdapter</b> and provide custom implementation.